 We sought innovative ideas that demonstrate a deep understanding of low- and middle-income families in urban areas in the Global South and of those who have been most impacted by the COVID-19 pandemic.
 We accepted all stages of innovations, from initial design stage to full scale rollout.
 Anyone was able to submit to the Challenge, whether an individual, a team, or a registered organization.

-Up to 10 selected Top Ideas are eligible to receive a combination of the following:
+Up to 10 selected Top Ideas were eligible to receive a combination of the following:

 As COVID-19 began to spread at the beginning of 2020, some of the earliest and strictest lockdown policies were imposed by governments in the Global South, a term that refers broadly to the regions of Latin America, Asia, Africa, the Middle East, and Oceania.
 Despite this, statistics show that as of August 12, 2020, many of the countries experiencing the highest COVID-related death rates are in the Global South, among them: Brazil, Mexico, India, Peru, Iran, Colombia, South Africa, and Chile.